syntevo/docs/src/SmartGit/Manual/Installation/On-premise-license-server.md

     1. In this directory, create sub-directories named `licenses` and `data`.

-    1. Put the *on-premise license file* you have received from us into this directory.
+    1. Put the *on-premise license file* you have received from us into the `licenses` sub-directory.
 Use a reasonable name that reflects the product, e.g., `smartgit` in the case of a SmartGit license.

 1. Start the license server: